UPPAALModelChecker/docs.uppaal.org/content/language-reference/query-semantics/symb_queries.md

 - `A[]` -- *invariantly* or *globally*, or *everywhere*, as "for **all** *paths*, **all** *states* satisfy the predicate".

 In addition, UPPAAL supports one special leads-to property: `p --> q` which is a shorthand for `A[] (p implies A<> q)` (if `p` then eventually `q`).

+The following sections give a pseudo-formal semantics for the requirement specification language of UPPAAL.
+We assume the existence of a timed transition system (_S, s<sub>0</sub>,_ →) as defined in the [semantics of UPPAAL timed automata](/language-reference/system-description/semantics/).
+In the following, `p` and `q` are [state properties](#state-properties) for which we define the following temporal properties:

 ### Possibly